EntilZha/docker-workshop/README.md

 * Create a web container building the `frontend` directory `Dockerfile`
 * Expose port 8001 on the host binding to the container port 8000.
 Binding to the host port 8000 would cause a collision with the backend configured port.
 * Create a postgres container.
-Note the postgres password and username are left as default and should not be changed for this workshop.
+Note the postgres password and username need to be configured via environment variables using `POSTGRES_PASSWORD` and `POSTGRES_USER` as described below.
 * Create a link from the web container to the database container

 It will be helpful to know